testing-library/testing-library-docs/docs/example-external.md

 ## Code Samples

-- You can find more react-testing-library examples at [react-testing-examples.com](https://react-testing-examples.com/jest-rtl/).
+- You can find more React Testing Library examples at [react-testing-examples.com](https://react-testing-examples.com/jest-rtl/).

 ## Videos